You can specify Docklight Scripting's behavior via three different types of user configuration data:

 It is generally recommended to save your project before starting a test run.

-NOTE: Saving your project only stores the project's sequences, settings and Notepad data.
+NOTE: Saving your project only stores the project's sequences, settings, and Documentation Area data.
 If you want to save a log of the communication during a test run, see section logging and analyzing a test.

 Loading a project is done using the File > Open Project... menu.